idyll/shortcut-mcp/README.md

 - Search through stories with advanced filtering options
 - Create new stories, epics, and objectives
 - Safe operations only (no updates or deletions)
+- Archived stories management (excluded by default, with option to include)

 ## Installation